IBM/intro-ai-llm-workshop/docs/pre-work/README.md

     1. Install Ollama by double-clicking on the downloaded `OllamaSetup.exe` And then clicking on "Install"

-    1. Download Granite models
-        !!! note
-        It would take a while to download some models and some initial configurations for the first time.

-	In another terminal window, pull down the Granite models you will want to use in the workshop.
+    1. In a CMD or terminal window, pull down the Granite models you will want to use in the workshop.
 Larger models take more memory to run but can give better results.
+It will take time to download the bigger models depending on your network speed.
 	```
 	ollama pull granite3.3:2b
 	ollama pull granite3.2-vision:2b